automationbrew/autobrew-datagen/README.md

 # Automation Brew Data Generation

-This project is currently under development.
-As we continue to make progress documentation and new features will be added.
+This project provides artifacts, scripts, and templates that are helpful for automating different aspects of data generation.